MicrosoftDocs/architecture-center/docs/industries/retail/migrate-ecommerce-solution.md

 To rehost in Azure, there are three phases:

 - **Analysis** : Identify and inventory on-premises resources like applications, workloads, networking, and security.
 At the end of this phase, you have complete documentation of the existing system.
 - **Migration** : Move each subsystem from on-premises to Azure.
-During this stage, you will use Azure as an extension of your data center with the applications continuing to communicate.
+During this stage, you'll use Azure as an extension of your data center with the applications continuing to communicate.
 - **Optimization** : As systems move into Azure, make sure that things are sized properly.
 If the environment shows that too many resources are allocated to some VMs, change the VM type to one that has a more appropriate combination of CPU, memory, and local storage.

 ### Analyze

-Do the following:
+Take the following steps:

 1. List the on-premises servers and applications.
-This relies upon an agent or management tool to gather metadata about the servers, the applications running on the servers, the current server usage, and how the servers and their applications are configured.
-This result is a report of all the servers and applications in the environment.
+This process relies on an agent or management tool to gather metadata about the servers, the applications that run on the servers, the current server usage, and how the servers and their applications are configured.
+Thed result is a report of all the servers and applications in the environment.
 1. Identify the dependencies.
 You can use tooling to identify which servers talk to each other, and applications that communicate to each other.
 The result is a map—or maps—of all applications and workloads.
 These maps feed into migration planning.
 1. Analyze the configurations.
 The goal is to know what VM types you need once running in Azure.
 The result is a report on all applications that can move to Azure.
 They can be further classified as having:
       1. No modifications
       1. Basic modifications such as naming changes
       1. Minor modifications, such as a slight code changes
-      1. Incompatible workloads which require extra effort to move
+      1. Incompatible workloads that require extra effort to move
 1. Create your budget.
 You now have a list that enumerates each CPU—memory, and so on—and the requirements for each application.
 Place those workloads on properly sized VMs.
-Cloud platforms bill costs based on usage.
+The cloud-platform bill costs are based on usage.
 Tooling exists to map your needs to the right sized Azure VMs.
-If you are migrating Windows VMs or SQL Server, you should also look at the [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/?WT.mc_id=retailecomm-docs-scseely) which reduces your expenses on Azure.
+If you are migrating Windows VMs or SQL Server, you should also look at the [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/?WT.mc_id=retailecomm-docs-scseely), which reduces your expenses on Azure.

 Microsoft provides several tools to analyze and catalog your systems.
-If you run VMWare, you can use [Azure Migrate](/azure/migrate/migrate-overview?WT.mc_id=retailecomm-docs-scseely) to assist with discovery and assessment.
+If you run VMware, you can use [Azure Migrate](/azure/migrate/migrate-overview?WT.mc_id=retailecomm-docs-scseely) to assist with discovery and assessment.
 The tool identifies machines that can be moved to Azure, recommends the type of VM to run, and estimates the cost of the workload.
-For Hyper-V environments use [Azure Site Recovery Deployment Planner](/azure/site-recovery/hyper-v-deployment-planner-overview?WT.mc_id=retailecomm-docs-scseely).
-For large migrations where you need to move hundreds or more VMs, you may want to work with an [Azure migration partner](https://azure.microsoft.com/migration/partners/?WT.mc_id=retailecomm-docs-scseely).
+For Hyper-V environments, use [Azure Site Recovery Deployment Planner](/azure/site-recovery/hyper-v-deployment-planner-overview?WT.mc_id=retailecomm-docs-scseely).
+For large migrations where you need to move hundreds or more VMs, you can work with an [Azure migration partner](https://azure.microsoft.com/migration/partners/?WT.mc_id=retailecomm-docs-scseely).
 These partners have the expertise and experience to move your workloads.

 ### Migrate